-First, the policymaker always honors in stage 2 any promise made in stage 0.
+First, the policy maker always honors in stage 2 any promise made in stage 0.
 This presumes credibility and equates forward guidance with a policy commitment.
-The literature has referred to such commitments as "Odyssean" forward guidance (e.g., Campbell et al., 2012).
-Our paper is about the optimal form of such forward guidance.
+The literature has referred to such commitments as "Odyssean" forward guidance (e.g., Campbell et al. 2012).
+Our article is about the optimal form of such forward guidance.